 The research work carried out by Albert is in advanced materials for energy applications.
 In particular, he has been developing innovative concepts for improving the performance of different solid state energy devices such as Solid Oxide Fuel and Electrolysis Cells (SOFC/SOEC), ThermoElectric Generators (TEGs) or Li-ion batteries for energy storage and portable power applications.
-In the last years, Albert has been specifically developing new concepts for the unexplored field of Nanoionics.
-Nanoionics is called to drive a new revolution similarly to Nanoelectronics, underlining the relevance of size effects and interfaces on mass transfer, transport and storage.
-Albert's group is pioneer in implementing interface-dominated nanomaterials in real devices for radically new applications.
-In this direction, he was recently awarded with an ERC CoG to implement disruptive Nanoionics concepts in Si-integrated micro-SOFC technology and a FET Proactive project on new micro energy technologies.
+In the last years, Albert has been specifically developing new concepts for the unexplored field of Nanoionics and Iontronics.
+They are called to drive a new revolution similarly to Nanoelectronics, underlining the relevance of size effects and interfaces on mass transfer, transport and storage.
+Albert's group is pioneer in implementing interface-dominated nanomaterials in devices for radically new applications.
+In this direction, he was awarded with an ERC CoG to implement disruptive Nanoionics concepts in Si-integrated micro-SOFC technology and two FET Proactive projects on new microenergy technologies.